 New Roles in Outreach

-The PSC promotes transparent dialogue with the public.
-The aims are to present the abundance and benefits of plant science research but also to discuss new research findings with the public and raise political awareness among decision makers.
+The PSC promotes transparent dialogue with the public aiming at presenting the abundance and benefits of plant science research while offering opportunities to discuss new research findings with the public and raise political awareness among decision makers.

-In 2005, Dialog Green was initiated as a platform to discuss the ecological, social and economic implications of GMOs.
-Those conferences are now highly regarded in political and public event series.
+In 2005, Dialog Green was initiated as a platform to discuss ecological, social and economic implications of GMOs.
+Those conferences receive high recognition in political and public event series.

-The PSC organizes public round table discussions as part of the PSC PhD Program Science and Policy.
-Scientists and experts from agencies, NGOs and private organizations debate policy-relevant topics such as climate change and biodiversity loss.
+The PSC regularly organizes public round table discussions as part of its PSC PhD Program Science and Policy.
+Scientists and experts from federal agencies, NGOs and private organizations debate policy-relevant topics such as climate change and biodiversity loss.

-The Plant Science at School teacher training programme offers vocational training for teachers interested in bringing current topics of plant science research to the classroom.
+The Plant Science at School teacher training programme offers training for teachers interested in bringing current topics of plant science research into their classroom.

 PSC Plant Science Expeditions offer young people access to experiments, geocaching trails and hands-on workshops.
 Young people have the opportunity to work with scientists on challenging questions in plant sciences, such as food security and global change.